What is an Attack Surface?

 What are the types of attack surfaces?

-Any systems or networks that hold and/or have access to sensitive and/or privileged information need to be thoroughly inspected for security weaknesses.
-Below are the three types of attack surfaces.
+Any systems or networks that hold and/or access sensitive and/or privileged information must be thoroughly inspected for security weaknesses.
+Below we look at what an attack surface includes:

 Digital Attack Surface